Complex Care

 This is also to ensure patient can spend their remaining time with dignity and peace.

-Can carers provide complex care?
+Can Carers provide complex care?

 Carers can provide complex care to patients but, as mentioned above, they need to be proficient in specialist care techniques.